This post may contain affiliate links. Please read our disclosure policy.

 How to Make Chocolate Pound Cake

-Step 4: In a different bowl, whisk together the sour cream and water.
+Step 2: In a medium bowl, whisk together dry ingredients: flour, cocoa powder, baking soda, and salt.
+In a different bowl, whisk together sour cream and water.

-Step 5: In the bowl of a stand mixer fitted with the paddle attachment, beat butter and sugars just until a thick paste forms.
-Add the eggs one at a time.
-Scraping down the sides of the bowl with a silicone spatula after beating in every two eggs or so.
-Add the vanilla extract along with the last egg.
+Step 3: In the large bowl of a stand mixer fitted with the paddle attachment, cream together softened butter and sugars until a thick paste forms.
+Beat in the eggs one at a time, scraping down the sides of the bowl as you go.

-Step 9: Let the cake COOL for 20 minutes.
-When 20 minutes have passed, loosen the edges with a paring knife and then turn it out onto a rack.
-Allow it to cool completely.
+Step 7: Let the cake cool for 20 minutes in the pan, and then loosen the edges with a paring knife and turn it out onto a wire rack.
+Allow the cake to cool completely.

 Chef Lindsey’s Recipe Tip

-How to get a cake to come out of a Bundt pan?
+How to get pound cakes to come out of a Bundt pan?

-- Flour that Pan: Do not underestimate the power of a well-greased and floured pan.
+- Grease and flour your pan.
+Do not underestimate the power of a well-greased and floured pan.
 It is especially key with a detailed fluted Bundt pan like the one I used for the pictures.
 While developing this recipe, I actually added my flour from the parchment sheet back to the pan.
-I then tapped it around a second time in the opposite direction to get every millimeter of the surface.
-Then tap that out as well.
-No weird patches of flour on the outside of your cake!
+I then tapped it around a second time in the opposite direction.
+Then tap that out as well to avoid weird flour patches.

 Frequently Asked Questions